Traction engine: History

 Limits of technical knowledge and manufacturing technology meant that practicable road vehicles powered by steam did not start to appear until the early years of the 19th century.

-In 1841 Ransomes, Sims & Jefferies produced an early traction engine.
+In 1841, Ransomes, Sims & Jefferies produced an early traction engine.
 The design (which was led by a horse to steer it) failed to attract any purchasers.
-They tried again in 1849 this time without the steering horse but the machine was under-built for threshing work it was designed for.
+They tried again in 1849, this time without the steering horse, but the machine was under-built for threshing work it was designed for.
+Further attempts were made in the second half the 1850s with Richard Bach of Birmingham, Charles Burrell of Charles Burrell & Sons and Allin Williams all either building or designing road going steam engines.

 The commercially successful traction engine was developed from an experiment in 1859 when Thomas Aveling modified a Clayton & Shuttleworth portable engine, which had to be hauled from job to job by horses, into a self-propelled one.
 This alteration was made by fitting a long driving chain between the crankshaft and the rear axle.
-Thomas Aveling is regarded as "the father of the traction engine".
+Aveling is regarded as "the father of the traction engine".